PoisotLab/MS_network_els/els_networks.md

 highlight the fact that the probability of secondary extinctions increases with the community size [@lund00sll], and decreases with the network connectance [@dunn02nsb].
-Then, the focus on species removal have allowed to understand that the loss of an highly connected species, called hub, induces a higher rate of secondary extinctions than the loss of a random, weakly connected species [@sole01cfe].
+Then, the focus on species removal have allowed to understand that the loss of an highly connected species, also called hub, induces a higher rate of secondary extinctions than the loss of a random, weakly connected species [@sole01cfe].
 However, even if a species is weakly directly connected, if it represents a highway of energy-flow in the network (carbon, nitrogen or